codatio/codat-docs/docs/bank-feeds-api/xero-bank-feeds/xero-bank-feeds.md

      }
    ]
    ```
-   :::caution
+   :::caution Specific account types
-   Xero approves Bank Feeds applications only for specific account types only ("BANK" or "CREDITCARD" in Xero terminology).
-It is important to use the correct accountType when setting up bank feed accounts, namely "Debit" for type "BANK" and "Credit" for type "CREDITCARD".
+   Xero approves Bank Feeds applications only for "BANK" or "CREDITCARD" account types (in Xero's terminology).
+Therefore, it's important to use the correct `accountType` value when setting up source bank accounts, namely "Debit" for type "BANK" and "Credit" for type "CREDITCARD".
    :::

-5. The endpoint returns a `200` code and the list of created bank accounts.
+4. The endpoint returns a `200` code and the list of created bank accounts.

 ## Read next